Faculty-Led Program Planning

 Once the department and college have signed off, the proposal comes back to SAO.
 Based on the approved proposal, SAO will collaborate with the faculty and the academic partner abroad to create a budget, schedule, and outreach materials for the program.
-To accommodate the time needed to complete Illinois state procurement requirements and contracting with the appropriate international partner, the deadline for submission of proposals for summer 2017 is April 30th of the previous year.
+To accommodate the time needed to complete Illinois state procurement requirements and contracting with the appropriate international partner, the deadline for submission of proposals for Summer and embedded Fall programs is April 30th of the previous year.
 For embedded programs in a Spring term, the deadline for submission is January 31st of the previous year.